 Even though there is plenty of dialogue to listen to, children do not learn speech and language through the television.
 In fact, too much TV can cause a child to be easily distracted, and lead to listening and attention skills.
 This will negatively affect their learning abilities in school.
 It is also smart to limit a toddler’s time with their pacifier.
+A pacifier can also damage a child’s teeth so be sure to get in touch with a Wappinger Falls Dentist.
 They will not learn proper ways of speaking if they stay dependent on it for too long.

 5. Observations and Commentary

 When playtime comes around, it presents a great opportunity for you to practice communication skills.
 Make clear observations and comments on what they are doing.
+Cesspool Company, Suffolk will save you a ton of money while keeping your home in great condition, with top of the line service for flushing your septics.
 This is also a good time to slip in new vocabulary words for them to learn.
 If you are commenting on how high they are swinging, for example, you can use different words for how impressed you might be by their new accomplishment.
 Associating new words with activities that your kids enjoy will only strengthen their learning abilities.

 6. Let Your Child Be the Boss of the Playground

 No, not in the way that will intimidate other children.
-But let your child be the boss of playtime.
-This is a time where they can choose activities and foster self confidence.
+But let your child be the boss of the playtime.
+This is a time where they can choose activities and foster self-confidence.
 By allowing your child to be the boss during playtime, they will learn how to effectively communicate their wishes.